 1954 PL 83-565 Vocational Rehabilitation Act Amendments: Included funding to colleges and universities for preparation of rehabilitation professionals, expanded services to persons with mental retardation and mental illness, provided rehabilitation facility expansion funds and funding for extension and improvement of state agencies, and authorized research and demonstration programs.

 1963 P.L.
 88-164 extended funding for personnel preparation for all categories of children with disabilities.

 1964 Title II, P.L.
 88-164, supported universities in creating departments for teachers of exceptional children.

 1965 Title I, P.L.
-89-313, amended the Elementary and Secondary Education Act to provide support for education of children with disabilities in state-operated and state-supported schools and in hospitals.
+89-313, amended the Elementary and Secondary Education Act to provide support for the education of children with disabilities in state-operated and state-supported schools and hospitals.

 1968 Handicapped Children's Early Education Assistance Act, P.L.
 90-538, authorized preschool and early education programs for children with disabilities.